albertov19/PolkaTools/README.md

 `sendSubstrateTx` script to send a simple tx using the Substrate API, only works with SR25519 accounts (not Moonriver!).
 You need to provide the origin account mnemonic.
 Not safe for production!

+`setDummyCode` calculates the encoded call data to set the dummy code for the provided precompiles

 `verifyMessage` verifys a signed message by providing the signers public Address, the message and the signed message